jamigibbs/blog-site/content/blog/integrating-google-recaptcha-v2-into-a-salesforce-lightning-componentx/index.md

 `gist:jamigibbs/7ffda1db5abeb56744a827793a47f48b`

-The Google script will automatically create a DOM element with the ID `g-recaptcha-response` for us so we're just collecting the token value that was injected into that element on line 12 in the snippet above.
-The message we're posting back will be heard in our component where we'll handle if a token is available or not yet.

 ## 2. Add an iframe to the Lightning Component

 Below is a simple form example with two input fields for Name and Email.
-The form also includes a submit button, a conditionally displayed error message element, and below that is the iframe we're going to use to display the reCaptcha widget:
+The form also includes a submit button, an error message element, and below that is the iframe we're going to use to display the reCaptcha widget:

 `gist:jamigibbs/28cf7e014b7cb88190c84c58b9330980`